dipanjal/kafka-learning/docs/mysql_to_es/README.md

 ## Problem Statement
 Fast searching capability, Realtime data ingestion are very cross-cutting needs for modern applications.
 Suppose we are building a *Real-Estate Business* service where Sellers can Register  themselves and Buyers can search by `Seller Name`, `Email`, `Address` etc and `Mysql` is our primary Datasource.

-We were going well with our good old Mysql Database untill our Service got public attention and our Mysql DB is getting populated with large amount of data.
-Because as the data is growing our Search is getting slower.
-To solve this issue we came up with `Elasticsearch` and agreed to use it as a search engine for our `Global Search Feature`.
+We were going well with our good old `Mysql Like Query` untill our Service got public attention and our Mysql DB is getting populated with large amount of data.
+Because as the data is growing our `Global Search` is getting slower.
+Then we thought about `Mysql Full-text Search` but Mysql has limitations on Full-text searching along with Large Indexing problem for `Data Intensive` applications.
+To solve this problem, we came up with [`Elasticsearch`](https://www.elastic.co/what-is/elasticsearch) and agreed to use it as a search engine for our `Global Search Feature`.

 But at the same time we can not abandone `Mysql` DB because our *customer registration*, *property listing* are still using it as the main Database.
 So, All we can do is **`Replicate`** these data from **`Mysql to Elasticseach`** database.